 (See note below picture — Update)

-UPDATE: Maida mentioned that these cookies were supposed to be crisp.
+UPDATE: Maida mentions that these cookies are supposed to be crisp.
 Mine were chewy, but with a few changes in technique, I was able to get a cookie that was crisp around the edges — or at least about an inch of the diameter.
 The cookies are still chewy in the center.
 I went ahead and paraphrased a half batch version with emphasis on the things that seemed to help make the cookies crisper.